Chad Booc

-Chad Errol Ramirez Booc (April 17, 1994 — February 24, 2022) was a Filipino volunteer Lumad teacher.
-He was known as an activist vocal on-ground and in social media.
+Chad Errol Ramirez Booc (April 17, 1994 – February 24, 2022) was a Filipino volunteer Lumad teacher and activist.
+He was known for his vocal stance on several issues both on-ground and in social media.

-According to the Armed Forces of the Philippines (AFP), he was one of those killed in a supposed encounter between the New People's Army and the AFP on February 24, 2022, a claim that is disputed by advocates, loved ones, and a forensic pathologist.
-Instead, they term the event as the 'New Bataan massacre'.
+According to the Armed Forces of the Philippines (AFP), he was one of the five people killed in an alleged encounter between the New People's Army and the AFP on February 24, 2022, a claim that has since been disputed by advocates, loved ones, and a forensic pathologist.
+The incident was later known as the New Bataan massacre, with the victims being dubbed as the "New Bataan 5".

 Background

-Booc was born on April 17, 1994.
-His hometown was Mandaue City, Philippines.
+Booc was born on April 17, 1994 in Cebu City, Philippines, although he was later raised in neighboring Mandaue City, which he considered as his hometown; both cities are located within Metro Cebu.

-He studied in Pagsabungan National High School in Mandaue City where he was awarded by the local government as one of the twenty outstanding students of the city.
+He studied in Pagsabungan National High School in Mandaue where he was awarded by the local government as one of the twenty outstanding students of the city.
 He was a consistent honor student from elementary to high school.

 He graduated with a cum laude degree in Computer Science at the University of the Philippines Diliman in 2016.
 His undergraduate thesis created a mental health first aid mobile application, partnering with University of the Philippines Manila.
 He was also involved in improving a Manobo dictionary mobile application by Ricardo de Leon.